nZac/flask-environment/README.md

 ## Environments

-Flask-Config adds the idea of environments to a configuration file.
+Flask-Environment adds the idea of environments to a configuration file.
 For different situations you might change the configuration even when the application is deployed to the same machine, this is most helpful with testing.
 You probably want to use a different database for testing than what you do for regular development.

-Flask-Config solves this problem with the concept of environments.
+Flask-Environment solves this problem with the concept of environments.
 Within a configuration file, create a new dict called `environments` with the keys being the name of the different environments you intend to declare.